How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 Key facts

-- →The marriage report (혼인신고) filed at a district office (구청) is the only act that makes a marriage legally valid in Korea.
-A wedding ceremony has no legal effect.
+- The marriage report (혼인신고) filed with the family-registration office is the act that makes a marriage legally valid in Korea.
+A wedding ceremony by itself does not create the legal marriage.

-- →Witnesses must be adults aged 19 or older (만 19세 이상) under Korean law.
-They can be Korean or foreign nationals, and can be family members.
+- Witnesses must be adults aged 19 or older (만 19세 이상) under Korean law.

 For the full overview of Korea's three marriage paths, visa implications, and costs, see the getting married in Korea guide.

-Which office to use: district office (구청) or city office (시청)?
+Which office to use: district office (구청), city office (시청), or eup/myeon office

 The family registration section inside the office handles these filings.
 When you arrive, look for the 가족관계등록 or 민원 (civil affairs) section.